Procurement processes all goods and services contracts outside of construction, copyright, patents, and research.

 If a vendor is asking you to sign a Contract, Quote, Agreement, or Statement of Work, please DO NOT Sign.
-Feel free to call us at x4670 or email us at firstname.lastname@example.org to let you know what the best method is to proceed.
+Email us at firstname.lastname@example.org for the best method is to proceed.
 We can let you know if you need a Contract, or if you can submit the document using a standard Purchase Order in Gateway.

 If your vendor absolutely requires a signature on their contract, or if you want us to write a contract, please submit a Contract Request Form in Gateway.
 Please allow at least 2 weeks lead time; while some contracts can be simple and processed within a week, some are very complex and as a small office we need your help to have ample time for negotiation.